 Annual salary statements for support staff: templatesWe link to 2 templates for annual pay statements for support staff, and also relay information from Acas on the requirements for information about pay.
 We also link to the 'Green Book', which sets out the conditions of service for support staff.

 Calculating pay for term-time only staffHow you calculate this will depend on whether you're a maintained school or academy.
-Understand how calculations are determined, and where to find further information.
-Also, see an update on a court case on calculating holiday pay.
+Understand how calculations are determined, including information about recent updates to this process.

 Pay progression for support staffDetermining pay progression for support staff can be a tricky issue.
 We explain who is ultimately responsible for determining progression procedures and what requirements exist under the Green Book.
 We also link to examples of procedures used in schools and a MAT.

 Pay scales and allowances for support staffDetermine how your support staff should be paid using this article.
-We explain who is responsible for determining pay scales in different school types, provide examples of expectations for staff at different pay grades, and relay guidance on carrying out job evaluations.
+Find out who's responsible for determining pay scales in different school types and see examples of expectations for staff at different pay grades.
+You can also read guidance on carrying out job evaluations.

 Teaching assistants: pay scales and progressionPay scales for teaching assistants and higher level teaching assistants are determined locally, as are career progression arrangements.
 Read on for examples of pay scales, and further information on career progression options.

-Pay award for teachers in 2020UpdatedMake sure you know what the planned teacher pay rises for 2020/21 are, as well as how you'll have to apply them.
+Pay award for teachers in 2020Make sure you know what the teacher pay rises for 2020/21 are, as well as how to apply them.
 Find the pay ranges in the current STPCD all in one place.

 Pay progression on the main pay rangeWhat are the criteria for teachers progressing along the MPR?
 We set out DfE guidelines for schools on judging performance on the main pay range (MPR).
 We also outline advice from one of our associate education experts and examples of criteria for progression along the MPR.